Saša Stojanović

-Saša "Caki" Stojanović (Caша Cтojaновић; born 21 January 1983) is Serbian football coach and a former player.
+Saša "Caki" Stojanović (Caша Cтojaновић; born 21 January 1983) is a Serbian football coach and a former player.
 He is an assistant coach with Radnički Niš.

 Career

 Stojanović played in his own country for Radnički Niš, from where he was scouted by Dutch team PSV Eindhoven.
 In the 2005/2006 season he played 35 games for F.C.
 Eindhoven (on loan from PSV), scoring six goals.
 For the 2007/2008 season Stojanović played for West-Brabantse first division club RBC Roosendaal, and was transferred the following year to Aris Limassol in Cyprus.

 In June 2014, he signed a contract for a season with the Romanian club Universitatea Cluj.
 He ended his deal on 6 January 2015, and in the same day signed an agreement with Red Star Belgrade, in his home country.